lucasparada20/tlb/README.md

 ## tlb_generator_slr

 A generator of instances for the data of [Technical Report](https://www.cirrelt.ca/documentstravail/cirrelt-2025-02.pdf).
-Inside the directory, you will find a Makefile to build the code.
+Inside the directory, you will find a Makefile to build the code and a script to call the executable and generate the instances.